ARCHER2-HPC/archer2-fortran-intro/section5.01/README.md

 Define a function which returns a fully initialised matrix type based on arrays holding the three diagonals.
-Refactor the solver routine to use the use matrix type.
+Refactor the solver routine to use the new matrix type.

 Additional exercise: A very simple tridiagonal matrix may have all diagonal elements the same, and all off-diagonal elements the same.